Near West Mineral in Cherokee County, Kansas — The American Midwest (Upper Plains)

 Erected by Big Brutus, Inc.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Miner's Memorial (here, next to this marker); 40 Cubic Yard Dipper (a few steps from this marker); West Mineral War Memorial (approx. 1.1 miles away); Star Cemetery / Borland Cemetery Veterans Memorial (approx. 1.2 miles away); 1932 Plymouth 0-6-0 Switch Engine (approx. 4 miles away); Southern Pacific Bay Window Caboose (approx. 4 miles away); Missouri Pacific Wooden Frame Depot (approx. 4 miles away); Civil War Memorial (approx. 8.6 miles away).
-Click for a list of all markers in West Mineral.
+Fire Bell (a few steps from this marker); Miner's Memorial (a few steps from this marker); West Mineral War Memorial (approx. 1.1 miles away); Star Cemetery / Borland Cemetery Veterans Memorial (approx. 1.2 miles away); 1932 Plymouth 0-6-0 Switch Engine (approx. 4 miles away); Southern Pacific Bay Window Caboose (approx. 4 miles away); Missouri Pacific Wooden Frame Depot (approx. 4 miles away); Civil War Memorial (approx. 8.6 miles away).
+Touch for a list and map of all markers in West Mineral.

 Also see . . .

 Credits.
-This page originally submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 418 times since then and 10 times this year.
-Photos: 1, 2, 3. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page was last revised on June 16, 2016.
+This page was last revised on June 10, 2017.
+This page originally submitted on January 15, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 715 times since then and 57 times this year.
+Photos: 1, 2, 3. submitted on January 16, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+4. submitted on June 9, 2017, by J. Makali Bruton of Querétaro, Mexico.